 But there was nothing.
 She could hear the voices of children.
 Countless children whispering “hush.”
 She had read about this moment, about the children.
 Her hope was depleted.

 Sam produced from her satchel a small vial.
-“Fuck these demons.”
+“Fuck this.”
 If she broke the glass against her skin, she would be doused, and would be a living bomb.
 Any seeker that touched her would trigger the reaction, and the entire roof would be obliterated.

 As she eyed the vial, the door swung open.
 There stood three seekers, one still disguised as a man, but two now contemptuous monsters, wings spread agressively.
 Scarecrow passed between their ranks and tipped his hat towards Sam.
 "End of the line."